Study Guides | overview | What Is Mathematics?

 The Ability to Count

-From birth, we have a natural ability to count.
-We call this number sense.
-Many studies show that while infants have no understanding of our human-made numbering systems, they can identify changes in quantity.
+Most humans are born with the ability to count up to about four or so.
+We call this our natural number sense.
+Many studies show that while infants have no understanding of our human-invented numbering systems, they certainly can identify changes in quantity, such as when their siblings get more candy.

 However, our numerical sense becomes less precise with increasingly larger numbers.
-For example, we are slower to compute $4 + 5$ than $2 + 3$.
-Those who put their faith in someday winning the lottery show that some people have almost zero understanding of large number (or terrible odds).
+For example, we are slower to compute $4 + 5$ than $2 + 3$, and must are utterly lost around $39563 + 7568$ As another example, those who put their faith in some day winning the lottery demonstrate near zero understanding of large numbers (and terrible odds).

-Speaking in binary, it's worth remembering that there are 10 kinds of people in the world.
+Speaking in binary, it's worth noting that there are 10 kinds of people in the world.
 Them that can count, and them that can't.

 The Invention of Numbers

-At some point in our very ancient past, we began to develop tricks to support our number sense.
-We started counting on our fingers and toes or by sorting groups of pebbles and sticks.
+At some point in our ancient past, we began to develop tricks to support our sense of numbers.
+We counted on our fingers and toes, or sorted groups of pebbles and sticks.
 This is why so many modern number systems use groups of five, 10 or 20.
-Base-10, or the decimal system, stems from using both hands to count.
-Base-20, or the vigesimal system, is based on the use of all the fingers and toes.
+Base-10 (the familiar Decimal System) stems from using both hands to count.
+Base-20, or the Vigesimal System, is based on using both hands and feet.

-In earlier times, those who sat around trying to solve such problems often ended up covered in Dragon Ketchup(r), while those who ignored the math and simply hit the ground running for their lives lived on to tell the tale.
-(If this were not so, we would not know about dragons.)
+In earlier times, those who sat around solving math problems often failed to notice their surroundings and ended up covered in Dragon Ketchup©, while those who ignored the math and simply hit the ground running lived on to tell the tale.

-Number sense may come naturally, but developing mathematical literacy (the ability to read math) takes time and effort.
+Number sense may come naturally, but developing mathematical literacy (the ability to read the language of mathematics) takes time and effort.
 Meanwhile, things just keep getting harder!
 Humanity’s use of mathematics has steadily grown over the ages.
 Like science itself, math isn’t one person’s invention.
-It is a steady accumulation of knowledge throughout human history.
+It is a steady accumulation of knowledge.

 The Tower of Math

 Think of math as a tower.
-Our human height is finite (it has limits), so if we want to reach higher into the air to see farther across the landscape, we need to build something.
-Our natural mathematical abilities are also limited, so we have built a great tower of number systems to climb toward the stars.
+Our human height and vision is finite (limited), so if we want to reach higher and see farther, we need to build a tower.
+Our natural mathematical abilities are also limited, so we have built a tower of mathematics.

 Types of Numbers